 The philosophy curriculum encourages genuine thinking by integrating students into the Western and Catholic traditions of philosophy.
 The course of study is good in itself, because it enlarges and expands the intellectual horizons of the students, and it is good in preparation for theology, because it equips students with categories and distinctions essential for the thoughtful study of the Catholic faith.

 The curriculum consists of ten integrated courses or thirty hours of study, and they are ideally taken in sequence.
-Three are historical courses, covering ancient and medieval, modern, and contemporary philosophy.
-Seven are systematic courses dedicated to important areas of philosophical inquiry: philosophy of nature, philosophy of the human person, ethics, philosophy of knowledge, logic, metaphysic, and philosophy of God.
+Four are historical courses covering ancient, medieval (including a unit on Logic), modern, and contemporary philosophy.
+Six are systematic courses dedicated to important areas of philosophical inquiry: philosophy of nature, philosophy of the human person, ethics, philosophy of knowledge, metaphysics, and philosophy of God.

 The religious studies curriculum affords the student the opportunity to explore the Roman Catholic Tradition at a deeper level.
 The curriculum, following the guidelines of the Program for Priestly Formation, provides the student with an extensive foundation of knowledge that will prepare them for the study of theology at the graduate level.